How Much Should Unbiased Financial Advice Cost?

 So do you think there is an under-served market for unbiased financial advice?
 I can think of some friends and family members who can use some advice if it doesn’t cost an arm and a leg.

-Usually an under-served market exists when there is a big gap between what customers are willing to pay and what it costs to produce what they want.
+Usually an under-served market exists when there is a big gap between what customers are willing to pay and what providers want to earn.
 I suspect that’s the case in the financial advice market.

 Great question.
 One I’ve been pondering lately as well.